gaelforget/HelloDocs.jl/README.md

 # HelloDocs.jl

-This is based on the guide from <https://juliadocs.github.io/Documenter.jl/stable/>.
+This example is based on the `Documenter.jl` guide @ <https://juliadocs.github.io/Documenter.jl/stable/>

 ### 1) generate package